awsdocs/aws-cost-management-user-guide/doc_source/ce-modify.md

 ### Forecast Time Range Options<a name="timerangereforecast"></a>

 The following list defines each time range option for your forecast costs in Cost Explorer\.
 You can select a **Historical** time period and a **Forecasted** period to display together\.
 For example, you can select a **Historical** period of one month \(1M\) and select a **Forecasted** period of three months \(3M\)\.
 Your report includes historical data for the previous month plus forecasted data for the next 3 months\.
 To clear a **Historical** time period and see only the forecast, choose the **Historical** period again\.

+**Note**
+If you choose any Forecasted dates, your current date’s cost and usage data shows as Forecast\.
+The current date’s cost and usage will not include historical data\.
 + Custom

   Displays forecast data for the time range in the **From** and **To** dates that you specify with calendar controls\.